The CEMMethod

 Consistent reward structures that reinforce long-term customer value over short-term functional metrics.
 Reduces gaming, distortion, and unintended consequences.

-Validation through demonstrable improvements in decision quality and risk reduction on actual enterprise matters.
-Evidence-based approach to organizational capability.
+Validation through demonstrable improvements in decision quality and customer outcomes on actual enterprise matters.
+Evidence-based approach to organisational capability.

 Why organizations adopt the CEMMethod